barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

  - Then agree on who will do the work and how it will be verified

 What about pair programming?
 Same thing, it's a constant switch between the two styles.
 If you need to explore solutions, compete to come up with ideas.
 When you need to reach consensus on the next step, connect.

+### Choosing the wrong styles
+A little word of warning.
+I said above about how I've seen it misused?
+Well, let's quikcly go into that.
+If you choose the wrong style at the wrong time, it leads to sub-optimal results.
+Say you're trying to create ideas, if you're in a connective communication style, the team will settle on the first solution presented, even if it has glaring flaws that healthy compeition would unearth.
+The same is true with competing at the wrong time.
+If you're trying to reach consensus and instead of agreeing you're competing, then you'll get nowhere, you'll just end up furstrated and tired.

 ## Conclusion
 So that's that.
 When you're working with others, figure out what is the best style to apply for the given situation.